This column was originally published at FREE PRESS JOURNAL.

-This column reflects the thoughts and aspirations of young talent in the advertising industry.
-Read these workday musings from a media planner on the need for more openness and sharper focus in adland
+This is a column that reflects the thoughts and aspirations of young talent in the advertising industry.
+Read these workday musings from a young planner on festive campaigns